 Bob Schor's webpage

 Hi there.
-I will be participating in Big Climb Seattle on Sunday, March 22nd.
+I have just over a month before the Big Climb for Leukemia on March 22nd.
 In 2001 I was diagnosed with Acute Myelogenous Leukemia.
 I spent 120 days at Swedish Hospital getting massive amounts of chemotherapy and eventually a stem cell transplant.
 I am lucky to be alive today as the survival for people with my diagnosis was only 25%.
 In the past 3 years, though, there are ten new drugs supported by LLS coming to market which will allow targeted therapy for patients based on their leukemia.
 Research is crucial.
 It saved my life.
 Now I want to help others.

 Please click on the "donate now"button on the right.